 Description of Amla Indian Gooseberry Plant:

-India Gooseberry (Amla) is the medium size deciduous plant and grows to a height of 10 -20 meters.
-Its flower is yellow-greenish and fruit is spherical pale yellow with six vertical furrows.
+India Gooseberry (Amla) is medium size deciduous plant and grows to a height of 10 -20 meters.
+Its flower is yellow-greenish and the fruit is spherical pale yellow with six vertical furrows.
 The weight of the fruit is approx 60 -70 gm.
 Its leaves are small, feathery, linear-oblong, and smell like lemon.
 Its wood is reddish and hard in texture.

 Cultivation of Indian Gooseberry (Amla):

-Amla can grow under tropical conditions, and in the light as well as heavy soils.
+Amla can grow under tropical conditions, and in light as well as heavy soils.
 The plant requires proper sunlight and is generally propagated through seeds.
 It is planted through tropical India and is cultivated in Tamil Nadu, Rajasthan, Madhya Pradesh, Uttar Pradesh, etc.

 Chemical composition of Amla:

 The main active constituents of Indian Gooseberry (amla) are emblicanin A&B, Pedunculagin, Puniglucanin, 2-keto- gluconolactone.
-Other than this, amla fruit contains high abundance of Ascorbic acid, tannins, gallic acid, albumin, cellulose, and other minerals.
+Other than this, amla fruit contains a high abundance of Ascorbic acid, tannins, gallic acid, albumin, cellulose, and other minerals.
 It contains carbohydrates 14.1 %, iron 1.2 mg, calcium 0.05 %, moisture 81.2 %, proteins 0.5%, fats 0.1 %, phosphorus 0.02 %, and nicotinic acid 0.2 mg per 100 grams.

 Medicinal qualities of Amla: